Rewards Center

 Bank Wire vs Money Transfer Platform in China: Which Is Better for Expats?

 For expats in China, a bank wire and a money transfer platform can both work, but the better option usually depends on the case.
 The real difference is not only branch versus app.
 It is also the route after release: traditional international wire on one side and, in some supported cases, local payout on the other.
-For many standard salary-remittance cases, a structured platform like SkyRemit can feel more straightforward, while a bank wire may still fit users who prefer in-branch handling or have a less standard case.

 Neither option removes review.
 In both cases, the outcome still depends on work-status fit, document quality, destination corridor, receiving details, and how the transfer is actually routed.
 On the platform side, SkyRemit is regulated by the People's Bank of China, and the quoted rate is based on the real-time XE offshore RMB rate with a transparent markup shown on the quote page before the order is placed.